SERVICES > GRANT WRITING

 - Berkshire United Way — Pittsfield Promise, $200,000 grant from MA Department of Early Education and Care, Early Learning Challenge Grant; new Workplace Resource Development Program, $20,000 grant from Bank of America.

 - Massachusetts College of Liberal Arts — STEM Network Grant, $50,000 from MA Department of Higher Ed to support collaborative efforts to promote STEM education and careers.

-- Pittsfield Public Schools — Preschool Expansion Planning Grant, $40,000 from MA Department of Early Education and Care to develop strategic plan for expanded preschool.
+- Pittsfield Public Schools, Child Care of the Berkshires — Both organizations received Preschool Expansion Planning Grants of $40,000 from MA Department of Early Education and Care to develop strategic plan for expanded preschool.